stevelerner/networkdemo/README.md

 make demo-nat
 ```

-**What to say:**
+**Talking points:**
-> "The router performs source NAT (MASQUERADE) for any traffic leaving to the WAN network.
+> The router performs source NAT (MASQUERADE) for any traffic leaving to the WAN network.
 Internal clients appear as `172.20.0.1` when accessing external hosts.
-This is how enterprise networks share a single public IP among many private hosts."
+This is how enterprise networks share a single public IP among many private hosts.

 **Technical details:**
 - `iptables -t nat -A POSTROUTING -o wan_if -j MASQUERADE`